PaulKlinger/dna-sculpture/README.md

 ```
 to boot.config fixes this.

+### On/off button
+Getting both a single button for startup/shutdown and I2C (for the display) to work is a bit harder than it should be.
+When the RPi is shut down ("halt" state) it can only be woken up by connecting pin 3 (BCM numbering) to ground (or disconnecting and reconnecting power).
+But pin 3 is also the clock pin for the standard I2C port (i2c-1).
+Theoretically there's a second I2C, i2c-0 on pins 0/1 but I didn't manage to increase the baudrate for that.
+(Theoretically this should be possible using "dtparam=i2c_vc=on" to enable it and "dtparam=i2c_vc_baudrate=800000" to set the baudrate, but for me it stayed at the default (low) speed.)

+The solution I found is by [Christian U. on stackexchange](https://raspberrypi.stackexchange.com/a/85316) (thanks!).
+He suggests connecting a diode from pin 3 to another GPIO (pin 4 in my case) and the button between pin 4 and ground.
+That way when the Pi is off it can be turned on by pushing the button (as current can flow from pin 3 to pin 4) but when the I2C peripheral pulls the clock line low this doesn't affect pin 4.
+When the button is pressed pin 4 is pulled low which triggers the shutdown (I'm using the gpiozero library for button handling).
+Pushing the button also pulls pin 3 low, so this messes up the I2C interface, but as the device is shutting down anyway this doesn't matter.

+To make sure that the Pi wakes up when the button is pressed the forward voltage of the diode must be small enough.
+I tried a red LED but that didn't work, so I'm using an SS24 power diode now (the only other kind of diode I had at hand).

+## Code
 The code here is not very nice, and it's pretty slow, mostly because of the display library.
 But it's just fast enough for ~10 updates per second, which is about the limit of what is nice to look at anyway.